 Its annual membership is only priced at $199 a year.

-Right now, there’s a special discount of 60% OFF on the annual membership for NEW members when you click the link here to try it out for 30 days 100% risk-free.
+Right now, there’s a special limited-time 50% OFF offer* for new members for the first year when you click the link here to try it out for 30 days with a Membership-Fee-Back Guarantee. (*Billed annually.
+Introductory price for the first year for new members only.
+First-year bills at $89 and renews at $199)

 Now, how much does Seeking Alpha Premium cost?